ARWNI2S/TheCorporateWars/whitepaper/foundations/charted-space/stars-worlds/planets-moons/planetology.md

 This audit not only gathers technical data but also aims to understand how planetary societies, their resources, challenges, and opportunities have evolved since previous surveys.

-> For megacorporations, nobles, explorers, and imperial agents, this data is essential: it defines where to invest, which routes to secure, what alliances to negotiate… and which conflicts to avoid or provoke.
+> For megacorporations, nobles, explorers, and imperial agents, this data is essential: it defines where to invest, which routes to secure, what alliances to negotiate… and which conflicts to avoid or enact.

+***

 ### Universal World Profile